awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

       }
       ```

-      This template maps the three URL path parameters, declared when the **/calc/\{operand1\}/\{operand2\}/\{operator\}** resource was created, into designated property values of the JSON object\.
+      This template maps the three URL path parameters, declared when the **/calc/\{operand1\}/\{operand2\}/\{operator\}** resource was created, into designated property values in the JSON object\.
 Because URL paths must be URL\-encoded, the division operator must be specified as `%2F` instead of `/`\.
-This template translates the `%2F` into '`/` before passing it to the Lambda function\.
+This template translates the `%2F` into `'/'` before passing it to the Lambda function\.

    1. Choose **Save**\.

-    When the method is set up correctly, the settings should look similar to the following:
+   When the method is set up correctly, the settings should look more or less like this:
 ![\[Set up the GET method with path parameters to invoke the Lambda function\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/aws_proxy_lambda_calc_get_method_with_paths_settings.png)

 1. To test your `GET` function, do the following: